 You can use COMet to develop Automation client applications, using any Automation-based tool.
 This section describes how to use COMet to develop Automation clients in Visual Basic and PowerBuilder.

-This section discusses the following topics:

 Introduction page 39

 Using the Visual Basic Genie page 43

 Writing a Visual Basic Client without the Genie page 47

 Writing a PowerBuilder Client page 50

+Running the Client page 53